 In 2013, we opened our Larkspur Home.
 Larkspur is our newest nursing home to care for medically fragile individuals coming out of the state developmental centers that are now being closed.

-As of 2014, we have 17 residential homes and a semi-independent living program for clients who can benefit from a less restrictive setting.
+Valley Village currently operates 17 residential homes and a semi-independent living program for clients who can benefit from a less restrictive setting.
 Many of our residents have stayed for years, and they are no longer young.
-Our population is changing.
+Our population and their needs are changing.
+Valley Village’s staff and continuum of care will continue to serve our clients throughout all stages of their lives.

-2016 marks Valley Village’s 45th year of service to those with special needs.
+2021 marks Valley Village’s 50th year of service for people with special needs.
 However, despite our success, we cannot rest on our laurels.
-We must continue to advocate vigorously for our clients with our legislators and pursue new funding to provide the best care possible for our very special clients.
-But we can do it, for it’s a labor of love.
+We continue to support our mission, advocating for the rights and interests of our clients with our legislators.
+At the same time, we are pursuing new funding to provide staff with the necessary resources to give the best care possible for our very special clients.

-Thank you to our volunteers, supporters and staff for 45 years of hard work and generous giving.
+Thank you to our volunteers, supporters, staff, and the business community for 50 years of hard work and generousity.